Gann Square Markers

 Actions & Properties

-Apply Settings to All: When multiple Gann Square Markers have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
-This is a great time saver if an adjustment is made to the tool - such as changing colours - as this allows all the other Gann Square Markers in the chart, page or entire workbook to be updated instantly.
+Apply Settings to All: When multiple Gann Square Markers tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
+This is a great time saver if an adjustment is made to the tool - such as line colour - as this allows all the other Gann Square Markers tools in the chart, page or entire workbook to be updated instantly.

-Save Settings as Default: If you have adjusted any of the tool's properties (colour, for example) you can save the adjustments as your new default setting.
-Each time you apply the tool to a chart it will display using the new settings.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
+Each time you apply a new Gann Square Markers to a chart, the tool will display using the new settings.